Councilman Stokes hosts Black History Month ceremony

 “A long time ago the firemen were using the hoses to put water on the people and putting dogs on people but, nowadays we here to protect and serve the people especially these young people like this one here,” said Fire Safety Educator Eddie James.

-Councilman Stokes encourages people to remember the importance of Black History Month and the progress that has been made.
+Stokes encouraged people to remember the importance of Black History Month and the progress that has been made.